 In 1925 Amelia took a position at Denison House in Boston as a social worker.
 While there, Amelia got a call that would change her life forever.
 On April 27th, 1926 Captain Hill Railey called Amelia to take part in a flight across the Atlantic Ocean.
 She would only be a passenger.
 Wilmer Stultz and Louis Gordon flew the plane, but Amelia became the first women to make the trip across the Atlantic.
 Amelia did not think she deserved the attention she received but was more determined than ever to make the trip herself.
 While in London, and back in the United States, Amelia toured the country giving lectures and speeches.

 On May 20, 1932, five years after Charles Lindbergh flew across the Atlantic, Amelia began her journey to cross the Atlantic Ocean.
-Despite eventually veering off course, she broke several records on the historical flight.
+Despite eventually veering off course, she broke several records on the historic flight.
 Not only did she become the first woman to fly the Atlantic solo and the only person to do it twice, she also broke the record for the longest flight by a woman, and broke the record for crossing the Atlantic Ocean in the shortest time.
 During this time, Amelia had made many important friends.
 She had agreed to marry millionaire publisher George Putnam, and had even taken first lady Eleanor Roosevelt on a flight.

 To this day there are many theories concerning the disappearance of Amelia Earhart.
 Some say her plane crashed in the ocean and she drowned.
 Others say her plane crashed but she was taken prisoner by the Japanese, who occupied many of the Pacific islands.
 Still others believe Amelia made an anonymous return to the states and lived as a housewife in New Jersey.